 What is a pre-existing medical condition?

-How does coverage apply to chronic medical conditions?
+How does protection apply to medical conditions?

 (You can view a sample tuition plan by clicking here.
 The plan you receive does depend on the state your student will be living in, so just be sure to select the correct state to get an accurate plan.)

 *Most of our partner plans carry a 60 day look back period.
 Please be sure to view your plan or sample plan to determine your look back period.
-Some policies carry a 120 day look back period.
+Some plans carry a 120 day look back period.

 *indicates a required field